arborlux/hist3814o/Module 1/Interesting Annotation.md

 ![alt text][github image]

 However, I haven't changed my opinion on the matter.
-I still think that research publicly funded should be help accountable to the public, just like Government budgets and spending is mostly [held publicly accountable][1].
+I still think that research publicly funded should be held accountable to the public, just like Government budgets and spending is mostly [held publicly accountable][1].

-Ian Milligan talks about this in the blog post.
+Ian Milligan talks about this in his blog post.
 But SSHRC publicly releases the names and dollar amounts of all award winners on [Canada's Open Government website][2].
 I wonder how much could potentially be saved if all of the research done using this money ([SSHRC's grants and scholarships budget][3] for 2016-17 is $380.2 million!) was open to all researchers.
 How many researchers do not receive enough funding to complete their research, when it has already been done before and could have/should have been published publicly?

 ![alt text][money image]